 BPIP Internship Fund Information Sessions are offered throughout the fall and spring.
-Announcements of CDC workshops and events are sent out regularly through the CDC Career Insider blog, listed on the CDC's website calendar, and listed on the Bridge calendar.
-Students are also encouraged to attend the CDC's Steps to Success workshops on internships and resumes.
+Announcements of CDC workshops and events are sent out regularly through the CDC Career Insider blog and listed on the Bridge calendar.

 Students are advised to have their resume and personal statements reviewed prior to submitting them.
-Stop by the CDC and meet with a CDC Peer Specialist or a Career Counselor (by appointment or during Quick Questions, M-F, 1:30-3:30 p.m.) to have materials reviewed.
+Stop by the CDC and meet with a CDC student intern or a Career Counselor (by appointment or during Quick Questions, M-F, 1:30-3:30 p.m.) to have materials reviewed.
 Students can also schedule an appointment with a counselor by emailing the CDC at email@example.com.